Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

     - Split dataset into 24000 training images and 2684 validation images

-    - Srore converted images in folders corresponding to their classes
+    - Store converted images in folders corresponding to their classes

         - 0 if no pneumonia